harmlessprince/taocomerce-docs/src/api-endpoints/authentication/README.md

 - **Retrieve User Profile:** Fetch user profile details.

 ### **Headers Requirement:**
-- All authentication-related endpoints require the `X-TenantId` header **except** for retrieving the user profile.
+- All authentication-related endpoints require the `X-MerchantId` header **except** for retrieving the user profile.
 - The `Authorization` header must be included for protected requests.

 ## 🔗 Next Steps